Webtoon: History

-While there has been webcomics uploaded and hosted by individual creators since the mid-to-late 1990s, the advent of the webtoon model dates back to 2000, when Lycos Korea, the Korean version of the American search engine Lycos, launched the comic Bang section in their portal site.
+While there have been webcomics uploaded and hosted by individual creators since the mid-to-late 1990s, the advent of the webtoon model dates back to 2000, when Lycos Korea, the Korean version of the American search engine Lycos, launched the comic Bang section in their portal site.
 Yahoo!
 Korea followed suit with a similar service called Cartoon Sesang two years later.
 By the year of 2002, based on the Cultural Industry Promoting Law, the predecessor of the Korea Creative Content Agency was established and started to support the comic and related industries as a whole.

 The Korean web portal Daum created a webtoon service known as Daum Webtoon in 2003 and was later followed by Naver with the launch of Naver Webtoon in 2004.
 These services regularly release webtoons that are available for free.
 According to David Welsh of Bloomberg, comics account for a quarter of all book sales in South Korea, while more than 3 million Korean users paid to access online comic and 10 million users read free webtoons.

 South Korea's first webtoon is Uninhabited Island by Han Hee-jak in 1996.

 As of July 2014, Naver had published 520 webtoons while Daum had published 434.
 Since the early 2010s, services such as Tappytoon and Spottoon have begun to officially translate webtoons into English while some Korean publishers like Lezhin Comics, Toomics, and TopToon have begun to self translate their works.
 Examples of popular webtoons that have been translated into English are Lookism, Untouchable, Yumi's Cells, The Sound of Heart, Tales of the Unusual, The Gamer, The God of High School, Girls of the Wild's, Noblesse, and Tower of God.
 In recent years, these webtoons have been gaining popularity in Western markets, rivalling Japanese manga.

 In the past, it was divided into two ratings: All (webtoon suitable for all ages) and 18 (No one under 18 is allowed to read this webtoon).
 From May 2019, the webtoon rating system was implemented.
 It is said that 10 platforms including Naver and Daum will participate.
 The ratings are expected to be △ All △ 12 years or older △ 15 years or older △ 19 years old (18 years old) or older.